oisinmulvihill/growingpainsongcloud/README.rst

 - To know about vulnerabilities and problems on my cloud.
 - Versioning and management of my configuration with Terraform.

 I've done a lot of reading and experimenting with Google Cloud over the past few years.
 Finding the right thing in Google's documentation can be tricky.
-I'm going to explain the useful things I've learned and on the journey to my approach.
+I'm going to explain the useful things I've learned on the journey.
+What I've set up:

-Prerequistes:
 - Google Suite (GSuite) set up for a domain which in my case will be for growingpainsongcloud.com
 - Organisation set up for growingpainsongcloud.com on google cloud https://cloud.google.com/resource-manager/docs/quickstart-organizations